 A smart way to save and use solar energy wisely is to run energy-hungry appliances, such as your dishwasher, washing machine and dryer during the day to lighten the load at night.

 Daylight equals free energy, so it’s the best time to wash your clothes, charge your devices and slow-cook your dinner while the sun is out.
 Stagger appliances so you don’t exceed your energy budget, and if you work away from home make use of timers and delay settings.

 Smart solar systems allow you to monitor energy production in real-time via your smartphone or computer.
 This can help you work out which appliances to use and how much energy you’re producing.

 Even a little shade can significantly alter the output of your solar system.
 (In fact, shade on just one panel can result in lots of panels losing power.)

-Make sure things like trees, roof ventilators, chimneys or antennas aren’t casting shade on your panels so the solar system produces as much energy as it can – this way your energy bills stay low.
+Make sure trees, roof ventilators, chimneys or antennas aren’t casting shade on your panels so the solar system produces as much energy as it can – this way, your energy bills stay low.

 Louise says, “The build-up of salt, sand, dust, bird mess and tree debris can affect the production of your solar system.
 When AGL installs solar on your roof, we will also install monitoring, which will quickly identify if your panels aren’t producing what they should and whether a clean is needed.”

 So, with these little-known tips in mind, you can save energy and get the most out of your solar power.